OrsellGaming/P2MM-Discord-Bot/README.md

 ## Requirements:
 - Python 3.10 or above
 - Pip (Should be installed with Python, but if not, please install it)
-- You must give credit if you fork this and use the code for your purposes, NO CLOSED SOURCE!!!
+- You must give credit if you fork this for your own purposes, NO CLOSED SOURCE!!!

 *Recommendation for Linux!*
 *If using Linux on a external server, I recommend using tmux.*